slarse/slarse.github.io/content/pages/about.md

 web development on the side and work on my own projects whenever there is time left over.

+### About this web site
+This site serves primarily as my private blog.
+I sometimes write lengthy articles and even series of articles on topics related to programming, mostly within the Python or Kotlin programming languages.
+I find that it's a good way to cement newly aquired knowledge.
+I also recently started my [Tip of the Week]({category}tip of the week) series, which is an article series where I publish a small article with programming or Linux-related tips each week.
+Finally, I also try to keep the site up to date with my current [Projects]({filename}/pages/projects.md), which is a bit likn an online CV (but isn't particularly formal).

 ### What is this "slarse"?
 "slarse" was the (presumably) automatically generated username that I was provided with when I started studying at KTH.
 It just kind of stuck.
 When I